A closeup of Daisy Fried in a gray sweater with a black cat peeking over her shoulder

 Creative Writing (BFA)

-Daisy Fried has been teaching at UArts for three years.
+Daisy Fried teaches in the Creative Writing program at UArts.
 Her interests include poetry and criticism.

 Biography

-Daisy Fried is the author of four books of poetry: The Year the City Emptied, Women’s Poetry: Poems and Advice, My Brother is Getting Arrested Again and She Didn’t Mean to Do It.
-She has been awarded Guggenheim, Hodder and Pew fellowships for her work.
-Fried is poetry editor for the journal Scoundrel Time; occasionally reviews poetry for the New York Times and elsewhere; is member of the faculty of the Warren Wilson College MFA Program for Writers; and lives in Philadelphia.
+Daisy Fried is the author of four books of poetry: The Year the City Emptied, Women’s Poetry: Poems and Advice, My Brother is Getting Arrested Again, and She Didn’t Mean to Do It.
+She has been awarded Guggenheim, Hodder, and Pew fellowships.
+Fried is an occasional poetry critic for the New York Times, Poetry Foundation, and elsewhere, and poetry editor for the journal Scoundrel Time.
+She lives in Philadelphia.

 Visit Daisy Fried’s Poetry Foundation page.